petermarigold/filestapler/README.md

 ## Build status

-The software currently does not behave using the right click function which is critical to the concept and I am hoping the community can figure out how to make this happen.
+The software currently does not behave using the right click function which is critical to the concept, instead it uses a clunky dropzone.
+I am hoping the community can figure out how to make the right click function happen.
 I am totally open to ideas and suggestions.
-The developers used Electron, which may be right, or potentially another language should be used.
-**All aspects of this project are up for review including this readme**
+The developers used Electron, which may be right, or potentially another language should be used. **All aspects of this project are up for review including this readme**

 ## License